Home Page

 Support to Universities:

-Supporting funds are allocated to non-UNE Universities to offset any loss of income arising from their students enrolling externally in units delivered by UNE.
-As of 2008 these funds will be distributed directly to the Universities by the Trust.
+To support enrolments in these units, the Trust allocates funds to non-UNE Universities to offset any loss of income arising from their students enrolling externally in units delivered by UNE.
+As of 2008 these funds have been distributed directly to the Universities by the Trust.

 Undergraduate Scholarships